alessandromarchei/neuromorphicVision/README.md

 This package is intended to be built with `catkin_tools`.

+Note that the `CmakeLists.txt` file in this repository is configured to optimize for the Raspberry Pi 5 architecture (ARM).
+In case you use different architectures, you should change the optimization flags and destination targets accordingly.

 ```bash
 # Install catkin tools if not already
 sudo apt install python3-catkin-tools